hafsu-specs/ChalkBoard/ChalkBoard/README.md

 ###### What we learned:
 11/02-03/2021
 "I specifically learned a lot about git due to Rupakshi.
 Some keywords include "git branch", "git checkout -b <name>", and in general "git status" to check the changes of my repositories (in the origin and local repo).
-I also struggled in finding a way to edit HTML text for the "TeacherCreatingTest" page, because I did not even realize text could be editable after being placed in the DOM tree, so that was cool, realizing that could be done with HTML.
+I also struggled in finding a way to edit HTML text for the "TeacherCreatingTest" page, because I did not even realize text could be editable after being placed in the DOM tree, so that was fascinating, realizing that text could be manipulated using basic HTML.
-  Rupakshi and I also discussed using bootstrap to add our styles and make our webpages reponsive so we did so by copy-pasting our <head> tags, but I think we will just import our necessary stylesheets and scripts next time. "
+  Rupakshi and I also discussed using Bootstrap to add our styles and make our webpages reponsive so we did so by copy-pasting our <head> tags in each of our HTML files, but I think we will just import our necessary stylesheets and scripts next time.
+  One thing I've also learned is that we have a long way to go.
+Just these few pages took more than 6-8 hours for me, so I know we have to put our all into this website so that we can be pround of the effort we put into it."